 Liquidity risk

-The speed and cost at which an investment can be sold for cash.
+The speed and cost at which an investment can be

 Active manager risk